 Off-court bickering.
 Mid-season rumors about next year’s free agents.
 Front office incompetencies.
 Basketball prodigies who have been thought to be future all-star NBA players since their mid-teens like Luka and Zion.
 League pass.
 All are a part of everyday media coverage in the NBA now that it’s more than just the score of a basketball game.

-Now fans are so educated on all things NBA if they take the time to dive in.
-There are countless podcasters and sports writers both on a national and local level to where anyone can almost always find the information they want about a team and/or a player.
+Now fans can be thoroughly educated on all things NBA if they just take the time to dive in.
+There are countless podcasters and sports writers both on a national and local level to where anyone can find the information they want about a team and/or a player.
 And with players being so active on social media don’t think it gets lost on them either.
+Players will interact with fans and sports media personalities from their personal social media accounts frequently, especially if it’s in response to criticism.
 The Information output of the NBA is as big as ever and the output leading up to this free agency, in particular, was MASSIVE.

 On top of that, the last few years have really bloomed into what’s now dubbed the “Player Empowerment Era”.
 It basically means that players have more say in the way teams deal with them than ever before.

 The most recent notable example is Anthony Davis.
 He didn’t want to play in New Orleans so he made that known and forced his way out.
 Jimmy Butler has done it more than once.
 Kristaps Porzingis did it in New York.
-Kyrie did it in Cleveland.
-Kawhi did it in San Antonio.
-That’s just scratching the surface.
+Kyrie Irving did it in Cleveland.
+Kawhi Leonard in San Antonio.
+And that’s just scratching the surface.
 I have my own thoughts and feelings as to whether or not the Player Empowerment Era is a good thing, but its impact on the league is undeniable.

 Paul George, it’s noted, also recently requested a trade from OKC, but since that was handled in house it had a much different feel than any of the trade demands listed above.
 Trades done in private don’t earn a nickname like “Player Empowerment”.
 It’s the ones made public that have really fueled the narrative fire.